Brahmavart – the landing ghat at Kanpur

 Welcome to the place, where creation started, aka Brahmavarta.

-Brahmavarta is a landing ghat on the Ganga river at Bithur in the district of Kanpur and is commonly called by the locals as the Brahmavarta Tirtha.
+Brahmavarta, a landing ghat on the Ganga river in the district of Kanpur is commonly called by the locals as the Brahmavarta Tirtha.
 It is one of the celebrated places of pilgrimage.
 As a Tirtha it is mentioned in the Mahabharata (III ch.
 83.53-54.
 84.43); Matsya Purana (22.69) and the Agni Purana.

-According to the locals and the legends passed down through word of mouth, Lord Brahma descended here as per the orders of Lord Vishnu.
+According to the locals and history passed down through word of mouth, Lord Brahma descended here as per the orders of Lord Vishnu.
 Lord Brahma then had performed a yagya here for the creation and origin of human beings.

 Not only that some locals also say that Lord Brahma celebrated the completion of the creation of the Universe by performing an Ashwamedha Yagyan at this place.
 After the completion of the yagyan, Lord Brahma pounded a nail from his horse’s shoe into the ghat.
 That sacred peg (Khunti) is still embedded in the ghat and is called Shree Brahma Khunti.
 Devotees keep coming here for darshan.